 A primary care physician will refer a patient for specialty care for more thorough diagnoses and treatment of a particular disease state, such as heart disease or chronic obstructive pulmonary disorder (COPD).
 Specialty care must be received in a timely manner in order to avoid a cycle of unmanaged health complications.
-For many, specialty care is considered a luxury and something that is not attainable due to the high cost and coordination of care that is often necessary to get a patient connected to a specialist.
+For many, specialty care is considered a luxury and something that is not attainable due to the high cost and coordination of care.